How To Prepare

 foods and drink only clear fluids, such as water, tea, coffee, clear juices,

-clear broths, Popsicles, and gelatin (such as Jell-O).
+clear broths, flavored ice pops, and gelatin (such as Jell-O).
 Do not drink anything

 red or purple, such as grape juice or fruit punch.
 And do not eat red or purple